ThomasDuke/shodan-script/README.md

 # shodan-script (in development)

-This script will scan a host (or several) to get information about it, and it wiil launch an alert if there's a change between the current day scan and the yesterday's.
+This script will scan a host (or several) to get information about it, and it will launch an alert if there's a change between the current day scan and the yesterday's.

 How to launch the script?